ARCTraining/hpc2-software/book/course/spack/installing.md

 just downloaded it as above, you can do:

 ```
-$ . spack/share/spack/setup-env.sh
+. spack/share/spack/setup-env.sh
 ```

 Spack is now alive in your terminal, and you can query available packages, or look at one to see what options you have for building it.
-So we can have a look at what packages are available to install:
+We can now have a look at what packages are available to install:

 ```